haacked/haacked.com/_posts/2014-11-11-async-void-methods.markdown

 }
 ```

-Well, it's pretty easy to search for that method.
-But there are subtle ways where `async void` methods crop up.
+It's pretty easy to manually search for methods with that signature.
+You might even catch them in code review.
+But there are other ways where `async void` methods crop up that are extremely subtle.
 For example, take a look at the following code.

 ```csharp
 new Subject<Unit>().Subscribe(async _ => await Task.Run(() => {}));
 ```

 Looks legit, right?
 You are wrong my friend.
-Take a shot of whiskey.
+Take a shot of whiskey (or tomato juice if you're a teetotaler)!
+Do it even if you were correct, because, hey!
+It's whiskey (or tomato juice)!

 If you look at all the overloads of `Subscribe` you'll see that we're calling one that takes in an `Action<T>` and not a `Func<T, Task>`.
 In other words, we've unwittingly passed in an `async void` lambda.
+Because of the beauty of type inference and extension methods, it's hard to look at code like this and know whether that's being called correctly.
+You'd have to know all the overloads as well as any extension methods in play.

 ## Here I Come To Save The Day

 Clearly I should tighten up code reviews to keep an eye out for this problem, right?
 Hell nah!
 Let a computer do this crap for you.
-I wrote some integrity tests that look out for this problem.
+I wrote some code I'll share here to look out for this problem.

 These tests make use of this method [I wrote a while back to grab all loadable types](http://haacked.com/archive/2012/07/23/get-all-types-in-an-assembly.aspx/) from an assembly.